Today I have a special guest writing for A Globe Well Travelled!

 Study!
 Take a break.
 Then study again!
 Ultimately it is the reason we do these trips in the first place, and while it’s a valuable opportunity for networking and making friends it would be a massive shame for you to have gone all that way just to learn not very much at all.
 If you’re learning another language, the added bonus is that you can socialise and study by speaking to somebody in your target language.

 Are you planning on studying abroad?
-Do you have any questions for Alex on being an international student?
 Share your thoughts with us in the comments!

 You might also like: